 What are the admission requirements?

-To be eligible for enrollment, students must be fluent in English, at least 18 years of age, and have the physical and emotional capability to handle dogs of different sizes and activity levels.
-Students choosing to add the In-Person Track must also be able to travel twice to the location of the Intensives.
+To be eligible for enrollment, students must be fluent in English, at least 18 years of age, demonstrate the communication skills and professionalism required of a professional dog trainer, and have the physical and emotional capability to handle dogs of different sizes and activity levels.
+Students choosing to add the In-Person Track must also be able to travel to the location of the Intensives.
 Please see the VSA Student Handbook for a complete list of entrance requirements.

 What experience is needed to be accepted?